Brazilian Pepper Tree with Aphids? Rare but Treatable

 - â Ensure good air circulation between plants

-ðą Care Guide: Brazilian Pepper Tree
+ðą How to Care for Brazilian Pepper Tree to Prevent Aphids?

 ð§ How to Water